N4SK4R/ROS2_MultiAgent_MultiLevel-PathPlanning/README.md

-# ROS2_tf2_Broadcaster
+# Robot-Operating-System
-Using Rviz Marker Messages for Visualizing  tf2_ros/transform_broadcaster
+Design and implementation of a multi-agent path planning system using the Robot Operating System 2 (ROS2) framework.
+The system leverages ROS2’s various communication models to enable realtime efficient coordination between multiple autonomous agents operating in a shared multi-level environment

+A publisher-subscriber communication model for agents to boradcast its position to the central co-ordinator which updates the global state map

+A server-client communication model for agents to request path for scehduled tasks

+ROS2 uses a well-organized file structure to manage packages, nodes, and resources. <br>
+A package is the basic unit of software organization.
+Each package contains all the necessary files for a specific functionality, such as nodes, launch files, configuration files, etc.

-**System Info:** These packages were tested on Ubuntu 22.04 with ROS Humble.
+**System Info:** These packages were tested on Ubuntu 22.04 with ROS2 Humble.

 ### Runtime Instructions